-Eat and drink what she does
+Eat and drink what your child does

 If your plate includes something different than your toddler’s, they’ll notice.
 And they’ll want it, right then and there.
 Also, most toddlers like water just fine, but when mom or dad has a brightly colored, bubbly or fruity-smelling drink, which do you think they’ll prefer?
 Help prevent a tantrum and encourage healthy habits by serving yourself the same healthy meal and drinks as your little one.

 Research shows that when kids see their parent smiling while eating vegetables, they’re more likely to try them.
 Try it and you’ll see.
 It works much better than pressuring or bribing with dessert, which could create a power struggle.

 Be willing to try new foods

 Many parents are frustrated when they offer a new food and their child responds with “ew” or “yuck” without even trying it.
 If your child isn’t ready to try something new, that’s OK.
 Some kids need to see a food as many as 10 to 15 times before trying and liking it.

 In the meantime, you can be a positive role model by reacting well to new foods.
 When you’re served something new, try it with an open mind or politely say, “No thank you.”
 Your child will notice and eventually copy your reaction.